MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 >[!NOTE]
 >List indexes start from 0, meaning that the first item in the list always has an index of 0.
 Use the notation %ListName[0]% to refer to the first item in the list, %ListName[1]% to the second, and so on.

-If you want to create a datatable variable, deploy the **Create new data table** action and define the initial items of the list using the visual builder.
+If you want to create a datatable variable, deploy the **Create new data table** action and define the initial items of it using the visual builder.

 To manipulate a datatable variable, use the actions of the respective action subgroup, such as the **Find or replace in data table** and **Update data table item** actions.

 ![Screenshot of the Create new data table action.](media\variables\create-new-data-table-action-properties.png)